 Certain systems – such as brakes, fuel systems, lighting systems and tires – all have to be properly designed and well-maintained in order to limit risk of an accident.
 When they are not, there is the possibility for two kinds of negligence actions:

 - Product Liability claim against the manufacturer of the vehicle or equipment

 - Negligence claim against the truck owner or repair shop for failure to maintain

 Whether it’s fog or heavy rain or brush fire conditions, truck drivers in Florida must operate their rigs accordingly.
 The heavy weight of these trucks and their loads means drivers must slow down and afford themselves more time to brake or make an emergency maneuver.
-Failure to accommodate local weather and road conditions cause countless crashes every year.Improper Loading
+Failure to accommodate local weather and road conditions are some of the top causes of Florida trucking accidents each year.Improper Loading